clamytoe/covid-risk-classifier/HOW-TO.md

 ## Using your tagged docker image

-Now that the image name has been tagged with your user name the service can be started like this:
+Now that the image has been tagged with your user name the service can be started like this:

 ```bash
 docker run -it --rm -p 3000:3000 clamytoe/covid_risk_classifier serve --production